jpxue/Overwatch-Aim-Assist/README.md

 - Shield/Armor bars were not included in the function that calculates the width of the health bar.
 Should be easy to implement.
 - Program only scans for red borders which can occasionally change.
 Can use opencv's canny function to overcome this or scan for different border colours.
 - Mouse movements are based on a constant (0.116) which is not perfectly accurate with varying distances.
+- Trigger bot needs to bne optimised to exclude clustered pixels which are not part of a border.
 - No threading.